-On January 26, 2026, Turkish authorities detained exiled Iranian journalist Kaveh Taheri in the northwestern city of Sakarya while he was traveling by bus to Istanbul for a visa appointment at the French consulate, Salih Efe, his lawyer, told CPJ.
-Taheri, an independent freelance journalist and human rights advocate, is currently held at the Kocaeli Removal Center.
+On January 26, 2026, Turkish authorities detained exiled Iranian journalist and human rights advocate Kaveh Taheri in the northwestern city of Sakarya while he was traveling by bus to Istanbul for a visa appointment at the French consulate, Salih Efe, his lawyer, told CPJ.
+He was released on June 12, 2026, after nearly five months in detention at the Kocaeli Removal Center, and deported to France.

 Taheri is a recognized refugee under the mandate of the United Nations High Commissioner for Refugees (UNHCR).
 Efe told CPJ that the detention was unlawful and arbitrary, noting that Taheri possessed a valid travel permit authorizing his travel for the consulate appointment.

 According to Efe, Turkish authorities issued a deportation order on January 28, citing “national security” grounds, a justification commonly used in cases involving journalists and political dissidents.
-Efe told CPJ that no intelligence reports have been presented to substantiate the accusations, no hearing has been held, and no date has been set for judicial review.
+Efe told CPJ that no intelligence reports had been presented to substantiate the accusations, no hearing had been held, and no date has been set for judicial review at the time.
 Although a colleague was able to visit Taheri and review his file on January 28, authorities have provided no further explanation for the arrest.

 Taheri’s sister, Laleh, told CPJ that the family learned of his detention through a brief WhatsApp message sent during the arrest.
 She said the family fears for his safety, particularly due to the risk of deportation to Iran.